There are several reasons ads might not be blocked in YouTube videos. Here are the solutions we know about at this time. Please try them in order.

 Bonus tip #3: Try refreshing the page

 We got this tip from Twitter.
 If you encounter one of those long unskippable ads and the above suggestions don't help, press F5 to reload the page.
-We have no idea whether this works; as stated above, we never see the ads ourselves so we can't test.
+We have no idea whether this works.
+We never see the ads ourselves so we can't test.
 It certainly won't hurt to try!